 Don’t think you can wear jeans?
 Think again.
 There are women’s jeans for every body type — the key is knowing which styles work best for you.
 A few good pairs of jeans can take you from casual workdays to date night in on-trend style.
-Read on to learn about various jean types and how to put together outfits that help you look and feel your best.
+Read on to learn about various types of jeans and how to put together outfits that help you look and feel your best.

 Before shopping for jeans, the first thing to do is to take your measurements.
 Even if you think you know your size, it’s wise to re-measure and compare your measurements with the size chart.
-There are petite, regular, tall and plus-size jeans, so there’s something to fit and flatter every body type.
+There are petite, regular, tall, and plus-size jeans, so there’s something to fit and flatter every body type.
 Once you know your size, you’re ready to find the jean styles that work for you.

-When measuring your body for jeans, use a measuring tape and start at your waist.
+When measuring your body for jeans, use a measuring tape, and start at your waist.
 Measure at the narrowest part of your waist, where it curves in.
 Next, measure your hips at their widest part.
 The last measurement you’ll need is your inseam, which runs from your groin to your ankle.

 If you want a look that’s classic and on-trend at the same time, consider high rise jeans.
 This jean style is sometimes called the “Mom jean” and is a current favorite of influencers and fashionistas.
 We love it, too — the high rise jean provides plenty of midsection coverage and pairs well with everything from tunics to turtlenecks.

 When it comes to footwear, you can wear this jean style with everything from sneakers to heels.
 Pair your high rise denim with tennis shoes for running errands and heels for going out to dinner.
 This jean style comes in a variety of washes from light to dark to coordinate with the rest of your wardrobe.